DanB91/dcpu/dcpu-data/README.md

 ## DCPU Data

-This is a small tool which generates DCPU assembly source from any given input file.s It constructs a listing of `dat` instructions which encode all the information.
+This is a small tool which generates DCPU assembly source from any given input file.
+It constructs a listing of `dat` instructions which encode all the information.
 Since DCPU deals with 16-bit words, we pack 2 bytes into every output word.